inspec/inspec-aws/docs/resources/aws_ecs_task_definitions.md

 # aws\_ecs\_task\_definitions

-Use the `aws_ecs_task_definitions` InSpec audit resource to test properties of multiple ECS task definitions.
+Use the `aws_ecs_task_definitions` InSpec audit resource to test the properties of multiple ECS task definitions.

 ## Syntax